 The graduate of the DNP program will:

-- Demonstrate effective clinical judgment through the synthesis and interpretation of multiple data sources, and the efficient use of multidisciplinary collaborative approaches (Clinical Judgment).
+- Demonstrate effective clinical judgment in the interpretation, application, and evaluation of multiple sources of data and evidence.

-- Foster the exploration of new knowledge to address issues in the delivery of health care, especially nursing care (Clinical Inquiry).
+- Foster the exploration of knowledge for translation in the delivery of health care services.

-- Advocate culturally competent environments and systems of care (Response to Diversity).
+- Establish culturally competent environments and systems of care that respect diversity.

-- Sponsor and role model ethical decision making in all aspects of practice with self, patient/family, community, and health care delivery systems (Moral Advocacy).
+- Model ethical decision making in all aspects of practice with self, patient/family, community, and health care delivery systems.

 The Synergy Model for Patient Care, developed by the American Association of Critical Care Nurses, has been adopted by the faculty and integrated into the undergraduate and graduate nursing curriculums.
 The core concept of the Synergy Model: the needs or characteristics of patients and families influence the characteristics or competencies of the nurse.
 Synergy results when the needs and characteristics of a patient, clinical unit or system match those of the nurse.